-Ц this process, follow the instructions included with your software.
-Only use circular discs.
-Do not use discs in any other shape (star, heart, card, etc.), as this may damage the optical disc drive.
-Do not strike or shake your computer while writing data to a disc.
-Deactivate the screen saver and exit anti-virus software before writing data to a disc.
-Do not use memory-resident utility software while writing data to a disc.
-This may cause your computer to malfunction.
-When using your software application to burn discs, make sure you exit and close all other applications.
-Never touch the surface of the disc.
-Fingerprints and dust on the surface of a disc may cause writing errors.
-Do not switch power modes while using the preinstalled software and while using the CD burning software.
-Never affix an adhesive label to discs.
-This will affect the use of the disc irreparably.
-Connect and use the AC adapter to power your computer or make sure your battery pack is at least 50 percent charged.
-Use only Sony Value-added software when writing to CD/DVD media.
-(Ex: Click to DVD) Other software programs may not be fully compatible and errors may result.
+- □ Use only Sony recommended software, which is preinstalled on your computer, to write data to a disc.
+Other software programs may not be fully compatible and errors may result. - □ To make data on a disc readable on the optical disc drive, you need to close the session before you eject it.
+To complete this process, follow the instructions included with your software. - Only use circular discs.
+Do not use discs in any other shape (star, heart, card, etc.), as this may damage the optical disc drive. - Do not strike or shake your computer while writing data to a disc. - Deactivate the screen saver and exit anti-virus software before writing data to a disc. - Do not use memory-resident utility software while writing data to a disc.
+This may cause your computer to malfunction. - U When using your software application to burn discs, make sure you exit and close all other applications. - Do not switch power modes while using the preinstalled software or any disc burning software. - Connect and use the AC adapter to power your computer or make sure your battery pack is at least 50 percent charged. - Make sure you use the same disc burning software to add data to a used disc.
+Use of different disc burning software for additional data burning may cause a failure.
+For example, if you have a disc with data that you burned with the Roxio Easy Media Creator software, use the Roxio Easy Media Creator software to add some data to the same disc.

-Notes on playing DVDs
+Notes on playing discs